mlavi/hugo/content/post/blacklivesmatter.md

 [#blacklivesmatter](https://twitter.com/hashtag/BlackLivesMatter) more than anyone else in the United States.
 Because of the historical, political systems that remain in place to abuse our Constitution, we must continually address and take action against the injustice of our police, which is an aspect of societal racism.

 > Do #allives matter?

 No, because that is the wrong order of operations.

->
-> The most morally wrong problem perpetuated on the largest American population is egregious and specific: it must have priority and it cannot be made generic.
+The most morally wrong problem perpetuated on the largest American population is egregious and specific: it must have priority and it cannot be made generic.
 Civil rights are not guaranteed or finished: the civil rights movement continues the struggle today.
 We do not need any more evidence, we cannot "whitewash" the problem of this injustice: slavery is rooted in the soul of America.
 This is the "original sin" every American, even our newest citizens, have inherited.

 You must stand with your brother and sister, you can identify as being Black when you change your mindset and put yourself in your brother's shoes.
 "I am Black and I'm mad as hell!" should be comprehensible by every American.
 This should lead to demonstrate your solidarity through continual education, outreach, and action.
 It will take many election cycles of continued political pressure to reform our choice of representatives and their policies on all levels of government, funding of policies (such as police), and the laws of society.
 It will become easier as the passing of the current generation in power's active or passive participation and perpetuation of their societal dysfunction is lost to time and replaced by the shared values of a more just and egalitarian generation.
+I am optimistic for the future because America has a huge capacity to mobilize and change.

-When we allow the subjugation of any American, then we are all Black, because the abuse can and will happen to any American.
+When we allow the subjugation of any American, then we are all Black, because that abuse can and will happen to any American.
 So please try to correct your perspective: we are our brother's keeper and we must put #blacklivesmatter first.
 If we can solve it, then can we say we have achieved the mechanisms necessary for #alllives to progress.

 > What about female, LGBTQ, and every other injustice America perpetuates on any one group?

 Each group must forge forward on their agenda, but they can join #blacklivesmatter to enable the common agenda for the soul of America to fight discrimination.
-Over time, there will be no separation of any group.
+With success over time, there will be less separation between any group's agenda.

 Indeed, if you wish, you can support any overlapping cause if that helps you engage: https://centerforblackequity.org/

 Even if you do not feel discrimination today, you will eventually encounter it: there is rampant #agism in the hiring process.
 Even as I suffer this injustice, I know we must solve #blacklivesmatter first.
 That is my sacrifice to love my neighbor, provide a better future for all our children, and lead the world out of ignorance.
 The problem extends to our justice system and the disproportionate effects of Corona virus on these populations allows me to say: these are societal health issues for the relation of poverty, incarceration, and work safety.
 There are multiple symptoms of the same problem: American discrimination.

-So the Black Lives Matter movement is the best manner for the short-term benefit focus on our biggest problem and the long-term benefit of making the America the best society for of all on this planet.
-I can't think of a more American thing to do but to save America from itself.
+So the Black Lives Matter movement is the best manner for the short-term benefit focus on our biggest problem and the long-term benefit of making the America the best society on this planet.
+I can't think of a more patriotic American thing to do but to save America from itself.

 # What must be done?